everysoftware/fastapi-auth/README.md

   packages called containers.
 - **Uvicorn & Gunicorn**: Lightning-fast ASGI server implementation, using uvloop and httptools.
 Serving your FastAPI app with Uvicorn and Gunicorn.
-- **OnePattern**: Scalable data access patterns for rapid API development, using SQLAlchemy & Pydantic.
+- **OnePattern**: One pattern for accessing data powered by SQLAlchemy & Pydantic.

 Best development experience with: